Mayssan-Al-Ashkar/HearYou/README.md

 <!-- project overview -->
 <img src="./readme/title2.svg"/>

-> HearYou is a smart safety system designed to support deaf and hard-of-hearing mothers, it helps them stay aware of important events at home, like when the baby cries, someone knocks on the door, or a phone call comes in and other important events.
+- HearYou is a smart safety system designed to support deaf and hard-of-hearing mothers, it helps them stay aware of important events at home, like when the baby cries, someone knocks on the door, or a phone call comes in and other important events.
-> The system works with two main parts: mobile application and physical bracelet.
+- The system works with two main parts: mobile application and physical bracelet.

 <br><br>

 <!-- System Design -->
 <img src="./readme/title3.svg"/>

-### Add Title Here

 - Component Diagram
 <img src="./readme/components.png"/>